 There are of course times when George and Mary Bee are companions.
 Here in the cave, George manologues about his time on the plains, then follows with a drunken dance, which all the women are obliged to sit and watch.
 Caves are of course womblike, and a good setting for sharing personal information.

-He won’t be bossed around by a woman even if she did save his life, so he’ll help her just enough to assuage his own conscience.
+George won’t be bossed around by a woman even if she did save his life, so he’ll help her just enough to assuage his own conscience.
 He’ll bolt at the first opportunity.
 He even tells her as much.
 The audience doesn’t have to guess at his plan.

 Later in the film Mary Bee even says to George, “You’re not much of a one for making plans.”
 It is Mary Bee driving the larger plan, but if you look closely at the scene level you’ll see that in fact George does make plans.
 He makes them on the spur of the moment rather than planning ahead.
 He is a world-weary cowboy hustler, and he has learnt that there’s no point in planning ahead.
-Far more successful to live according to your wits.
+Far more successful to live on your wits.

 So when the Indians turn up he has a plan ready.
 He knows there’s a chance they’ll kill him, so he’ll offer them one of the horses and hope that does them.
 His plan works.